Skip to Main Content

 • Litmaps shows the relationships between scientific articles in a dynamic network graph format.
 It makes suggestions for articles based on the relationships between articles, which helps you to find articles outside keywords.

-• You can start using the tool by adding one good article to the collection.
+• You can start by using keyword search or adding one good article to the collection.
 The tool generates recommendations based on your collection using titles, abstracts and other metadata of the articles.

 Laurea-kirjasto | Saavutettavuusseloste | Laurea Library | Accessibility statement